 Gerber Suspension NXT Multi-Tool

 Keep this with you when you’re in the wild and in your car every other day for just-in-case situations.
 This particular model is a top pick based on functionality + price = a winning combo.

 Buff Multifunctional Headwear

 It’s always nice to have one of these in your bag.
 Buffs can keep you warm or clean from dust, act as a towel if that’s what you need at that moment, etc…

 A first aid kit is one of the 10 essentials.
 If you’re looking for an all-in-one pack that’s ready to go, this Hiker kit contains carefully-selected first aid supplies to treat common on-the-trail injuries and illnesses.

-This model is Black Diamond’s newest.
-It’s also the lightest, smallest, and most compact headlamp, with a waterproof body.
+This model is one Black Diamond’s top sellers.
+It’s bright and compact, with a waterproof body.

 Artist Robert Decker has a collection of WPA-style National Park Posters that make for a perfect gift.
 Did you share a trip to one of our national parks recently with someone you love, or are you eyeing one for a 2020 bucket list adventure?
 He’s got lots to choose from.
 You can read more about them here, or look though his collection here.

 CamelBak Custom Bottles + Travel Mugs

 Personalized gifts are the best.
 You’ll notice there are no gift cards on this list.
 Talk about not personalized.
 So, how about stepping up your game this year and giving someone you love their own personalized gear?
 CamelBak also just dropped its Snow and Kids Holiday Bottle collections.